nagashree-angadi/webex-contact-center-provider-sample-code/media-service-api/dialog-connector-simulator/README.md

 # Glossary
 * **Prompts**: The API response will provide the barge-in status of the prompts to be played.
 Each prompt will indicate if it is barge-in enabled or disabled.
 The first barge-in enabled prompt in the sequence will make all subsequent prompts barge-in enabled.
 The Client will play the non-barge-in prompts independently.
 * **Prompt Duration**: The Client will also need to set the total duration of barge-in enabled prompts so that the recognizer can wait for this duration.
-* **START_OF_SPEECH**: The Client will send the START_OF_SPEECH event to the Server when the user utters a first utterance.
-* **Barge-In**: When the Client receives the START_OF_SPEECH event, it will act as an indicator for the Client to barge-in the prompt and continue streaming.
+* **Barge-In**: When the Client receives the START_OF_INPUT event, it will act as an indicator for the Client to barge-in the prompt and continue streaming.
 * **Timeout**:  The recognizer will wait for user input based on the timer configured after the prompt finishes.
 If the user does not provide any input in this duration, the input will time out, resulting in a no-input event.
-* **END_OF_SPEECH**: If the user has finished speaking and has taken a pause or has entered all the digits, the Client will receive the END_OF_SPEECH event, indicating to the Client to stop streaming.
+* **END_OF_INPUT**: If the user has finished speaking and has taken a pause or has entered all the digits, the Client will receive the END_OF_INPUT event, indicating to the Client to stop streaming.